 Certain goods are not treated as assets.
 These include normal household items and any tools or equipment needed for you to continue to work.
 Your car could be sold if its value is in excess of £3,000, but this depends on how necessary it is for your employment or if it is essential to meet the basic domestic needs of you and your family.

 If you have a personal or workplace pension fund that you have claimed and are in receipt of, the Official Receiver will look at the monthly income you receive and take this into account when deciding on an Income Payment Order.
 Most personal and occupational pensions should be unaffected by bankruptcy.Back to top

 If you rent your home and you petition for bankrupt this may affect your tenancy agreement and the landlord may issue an eviction notice.
 If you have arrears on the home these will be cleared in the bankruptcy.
 However, if a creditor makes you bankrupt and you have no arrears the landlord may allow you to continue as a tenant.

-If you have own your home and there is equity the Official Receiver will expect this equity be released.
-If jointly owned your partner will be offered to buy out your 50% share of the property.
-Or it can be offered to a third party.
+If you own your home and there is equity the Official Receiver will expect this equity be released.
+If jointly owned, your 50% share of the equity in your property, will be offered to your partner, or it can be offered to a third party.

 It is very important you seek advice.

 The Official Receiver or trustee has a maximum of three years from the date of your bankruptcy to deal with your home.